 Lyndsey Anderson is a theatre, tv and film actress based in Brooklyn, New York.
-She has appeared in feature films, primetime television, Off-Broadway, Off-Off Broadway, the Slamdance Film Festival, and the Hoboken Film Festival.
+She has appeared in feature films, primetime television, Off-Broadway, Slamdance Film Festival, and the Hoboken Film Festival.

-Lyndsey is a founding member of BREAD Arts Collective, and is one-half of Lewis and Anderson, a playwrighting and performance duo.
+Lyndsey is a founding member and Captain of BREAD Arts Collective, and is one-half of Lewis and Anderson, a playwrighting and performance duo.

 With her dedicated generation of theatre artists, Lyndsey produces and performs in experimental and traditional spaces throughout Manhattan, Brooklyn, Queens, and beyond.
-Lyndsey is also a published poet, playwright and guitarist.
+Lyndsey is also a published poet, playwright, guitarist and meditation teacher.